ThomasQTruong/CS003B-Term-Project/README.md

       - @return char - the user's choice.

 ## How to Play:
-1. Enter the amount of players that will be playing [3 to 10].
+1. Enter the number of players that will be playing [3 to 10].
 2. Choose a unique mark for every player.
-3. Choose the amount of marks needed in a row to win [3 to playerCount-1].
+3. Choose the number of marks needed in a row to win [3 to playerCount-1].
 4. Every player has a turn to choose where to place their marks.
     - First, you enter the row number that you want to mark at.
     - Then, you enter the column number that you want to mark at.